-The Albert Einstein College of Medicine has initiated an award recognizing the 2013 significant impact of mentoring on the career development and success of our faculty.
-This year, 2013, will mark the sixth annual Faculty Mentoring Award.
+The Albert Einstein College of Medicine has initiated an award recognizing the 2015 significant impact of mentoring on the career development and success of our faculty.
+This year, 2015, will mark the eighth annual Faculty Mentoring Award.
 We encourage nominations of excellent mentors by Einstein and Montefiore faculty mentees.
 The following are the guidelines for these nominations.

 The mentor should have demonstrated:

 - Commitment to mentoring clinical and/or basic science faculty throughout his/her career

 - Guidance of junior faculty mentee’s clinical and/or basic science projects

 - Willingness to advise faculty mentees on activities critical to professional success, including (but not limited to) grant writing, manuscript preparation and submission, oral presentations, teaching skills, etc.